FreDeko06/ioBroker.cmicoe/README.md

 Additionally the interval in which the values are sent can be specified and if the data should also be sent if it has changed.

 ## Changelog
+### **WORK IN PROGRESS**
+* improved config ui
+* added support for units
+* added support for names and descriptions for inputs/outputs
+* BREAKING: state names now contain names from config

 ### 0.3.1 (2025-02-18)
 * fix: negative values crashed adapter